vLLM Support#

 clear_output()

-Next, let’s load in our NNsight-supported vLLM model.
+Next, let’s load in our NNsight vLLM model.
 You can find vLLM-supported models here.
-For this exercise, we will use GPT-2.
+For this exercise, we will use Llama 3.1 8B.
+(Note that Meta gates access to Llama models on Huggingface, so as usual, you will need a HF_TOKEN and approved access, or to use an ungated model.)

-Please note that vLLM models require a GPU to run.
+vLLM models require a supported GPU/backend to run.

 from nnsight.modeling.vllm import VLLM